BazzaCuda/MinimalistMediaPlayerX/README.md

 **File Control** |
 `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the project file after F12
-`DEL`                   | [D]elete current media file (after confirmation) `Ctrl-DEL`              | [D]elete all files in the current media file's folder (after user confirmation) - subfolders are not affected - deletion functions can be disabled by deleting rot.exe
+`DEL`                   | [D]elete current media file (after confirmation) `Ctrl-DEL`              | [D]elete all files in the current media file's folder (after user confirmation) - subfolders are not affected - deletion functions can be disabled in `MinimalistMediaPlayer.conf`
 `K`                     | mark this media file as [K]eep (renames with a leading underscore to bring to top of folder) `Ctrl-K`                | Keep/delete: delete all but the Kept files in a folder `R`                     | [R]ename the current media file